lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 Links, code snippets etc. must make use of [Apple Markup](https://developer.apple.com/library/archive/documentation/Xcode/Reference/xcode_markup_formatting_ref/) syntax.

-All text is written in American English, gramatically correct (including punctuation, such as periods in the end of each sentence).
+All text is written in American English, gramatically correct (including punctuation, such as periods at the end of each sentence).
 Every phrase (even not being a complete sentence) is ended by a period.

 **Do**: `func summarizeFavorites()`